 The pretty aesthetics of the bots are just one part of the equation though as CryptoBots featured capabilities vastly ahead of this time and what would have made for a killer Play to Earn NFT project today.
-From the old documentation, the game featured battles/tournaments and had a proper leader-board.
-The tournaments featured prizes more than 2-5 ETH and it is believed that almost 14 tournaments were held, before the game shut down for unknown reasons.
+From the old documentation, the game featured battles/tournaments and had a proper leaderboard.
+The tournaments featured prizes of more than 2-5 ETH and it is believed that almost 14 tournaments were held before the game shut down for unknown reasons.

-Regarding battles, the official source noted: “Battles are CryptoBots’ special game mechanics .
+Regarding battles, the official source noted: “Battles are CryptoBots’ special game mechanics.
 You put your bot forward for a battle against the other players’ bots.
 As a reward, the winner receives a new bot with a unique module!”
-Apparently, the outcome of the bot fights depended on the bot strength, modules and the multiplier of battle strength.
-Interesting and sophisticated, especially for it’s time!
+Apparently, the outcome of the bot fights depended on the bot’s strength, modules, and the multiplier of battle strength.
+Interesting and sophisticated, especially for its time!

 - Procure some Bots and start forming your army.